Member | Established: 1996 | Member since 2008

 Current Status: Execute

-The Law on Audit of 1994 as amended in 2004 does not directly require application of the IESBA Code.
-Nevertheless, CAAR reports that it requires its members, effectively all practicing auditors, to adhere to the IESBA Code of Ethics and has translated the 2018 version into Azerbaijani.
+The Law on Audit of 1994, as amended, does not explicitly mandate the application of the International Code of Ethics for Professional Accountants.
+However, the Chamber of Auditors of the Azerbaijan Republic (CAAR) requires its members, including all practicing auditors, to comply with the IESBA Code of Ethics and has translated the 2018 version for use in the jurisdiction.

 Current Status: Execute

-As mandated by the Law on Audit of 1994, the CAAR is responsible for establishing an investigative and disciplinary (I&D) mechanism for its members, which effectively include all auditors and audit firms in the jurisdiction.
+In accordance with the Law on Audit of 1994, as amended, the Chamber of Auditors of the Azerbaijan Republic (CAAR) is responsible for establishing and operating an investigative and disciplinary (I&D) system for auditors and audit firms in the jurisdiction.

 Disclaimer